How to Prepare Your Skin for Winter, According to a DermatologistOctober 31, 2022

 Avoid Hot Baths and Showers

 Though you may want to warm up with a hot bubble bath after being outside in frigid temperatures, Dr. King advises against it because the hot water can dry out your skin.
 “Instead, take brief lukewarm showers no more than once per day and use a gentle soap that won’t dry out your skin.”
-The Kiehl’s “Made for ALL” Gentle Body Cleanser is made with aloe vera and soap tree extract to gently remove grime from the day while leaving skin feeling fresh and clean — plus, the bottle is 100% biodegradable.
+The CeraVe Hydrating Body Wash is a gentle, fragrance-free option that’s packed with caredmis to hydrate all skin types.

 After your shower, be sure to immediately apply a body lotion while your skin is still damp to lock in moisture.
 “You should use enough to leave the skin feeling well hydrated,” says Dr. King.
 “If the skin seems to quickly absorb what you have applied and feels dry then you need to either apply more or switch to a more moisturizing product.”